-How Do You Treat Tooth Sensitivity?
+How Do I Treat Tooth Sensitivity?

 In-Practice Treatment

-If you have lost gum tissue from the root, your dentist may recommend a surgical gum graft to cover the roots so they're protected again.
-If you have persistent and severe sensitivity, your dentist will take an x-ray to determine if a root canal could be the right solution.
+More complex dental problems can cause and be linked to extremely sensitive teeth, so it's important to see a dentist and have the issue treated directly.
+The solution may involve a crown, inlay or bonding, depending on the severity of the problem.
+If you have gum disease that has progressed to a chronic or advanced stage, you'll need to treat this as well.
+Your dentist can help make a treatment plan.
+If you’ve lost gum tissue from the root, your dentist may recommend a surgical gum graft to cover the roots so they're protected again.
+If you have persistent or severe sensitivity, your dentist will take an x-ray to determine if a root canal could be the right solution.
 According to Bupa, this consists of cleaning the pulp of the tooth, which contains the nerves.

 At-Home Treatment

-The best treatment for tooth sensitivity, though, is prevention.
+The best treatment for tooth sensitivity is prevention.
 Once your tooth enamel is worn down, you can't get it back.
-Proper brushing and flossing techniques can prevent sensitive teeth.
+Proper brushing, flossing techniques and professional cleaning can help prevent sensitive teeth.
 It will promote healthy teeth and gums regardless of how sensitive your teeth are.
-Be careful not to brush your teeth too hard, as that can wear down the tooth enamel over time.
-Try using a soft-bristled toothbrush and a desensitising toothpaste to help protect your enamel and exposed dentine.
+Try using a soft-bristled toothbrush and a sensitive toothpaste to help protect your enamel and exposed dentine.
+At your next appointment, talk to your dentist if you are experiencing tooth sensitivity.
+He or she can provide the correct diagnosis and recommend treatment options to get your smile back on track.